Home » News » Industry Dynamics » What Is A Surge Arrester?

 Q: What is a surge arrester?

-A: A surge arrester is an electrical device that protects equipment from voltage spikes by diverting excess energy safely to the ground, commonly used in homes, transformers, and panels.
+A: A surge arrester is a device that protects electrical equipment from voltage spikes by diverting excess energy to the ground.

 Q: How does a surge arrester differ from a lightning arrester?

-A: While a surge arrester handles transient overvoltages from indirect lightning or switching, a lightning arrester protects against direct lightning strikes by providing a path to ground.
+A: A surge arrester handles indirect surges (switching, nearby lightning), while a lightning arrester protects against direct lightning strikes.

-Q: Where is a surge arrester typically installed in a home?
+Q: Where is a surge arrester installed in a home?

 Q: Why are surge arresters important for transformers?

-Q: Can surge arresters protect all types of electronic equipment?
+Q: Can surge arresters protect all electronic equipment?

 ABOUT US